pozgerab/ScheduleSync/README.md

    • Or, to start a local development version, run:
     wails dev

-### Authentication
+## Authentication

 Authentication is performed entirely on your machine and is never uploaded anywhere.
 Currently, the only supported cloud service is Google Storage.
 It is best to use a service account from the Google Cloud Console.

+**!!!
+You should only share your authentication with those WHO YOU TRUST and will play with as those with your authentication data can access you cloud storage.**

+**MAKE SURE TO ONLY GIVE THE NECESSARY PERMISSIONS TO THE SERVICE ACCOUNT FOR SECURITY REASONS**

+If you want to stop using this project, delete the `%appdata%/schedulesync/credentials.json` file just in case.

+### Using a Credentials File

+For a more convenient approach, save your downloaded credentials JSON file to `%appdata%/schedulesync/` and rename it to `credentials.json`.

-#### In-Code Setup
+### In-Code Setup

 For quick testing, you can insert your authentication data directly in the `creds` struct in `app.go` at line 117.
 Running the app will then generate a file on your device with your auth data.

-#### Using a Credentials File

-For a more convenient approach, save your downloaded credentials JSON file to `%appdata%/schedulesync/` and rename it to `credentials.json`.